acasaccia/mgd-cpp-bigint/Readme.txt

 divisor fits into dividend, this way I achieved decent performances for the purpose of this project.

+I internally implemented division with a method that returns both quotient and remainder.
+For decimal string representation both are needed and that saved lot of computations.
+A public method that expose such an interface could be useful too.

 For exponentation I used exponentation by squaring method: http://en.wikipedia.org/wiki/Exponentiation_by_squaring